MENU

 Gladys Lisanby & Barbara Bush [left], Gladys Lisanby – 2013 Fashion of Goodwill [right]

 On September 12, 2007, we launched the very first Virtual Runway Show & Online Auction.
 This was a huge success for Goodwill!
 We gained public media attention in The Washington Post and CNN.
-From then on we were mentioned in fashion blogs and other fashion news while promoting that all purchases made at Goodwill stores went to provide free job training for people with disabilities and disadvantages.
+From then on we were mentioned in fashion blogs and other fashion news while promoting that all purchases made at Goodwill stores went to provide free job training for people with differing abilities and disadvantages.

 Again, on September 28, 2008 we launched a virtual fashion and live fashion show with a French theme at The French Embassy creating yet another successful event.
 This landed Goodwill on the front page of The Washington Post.

-Today, Goodwill operates a successful chain of retail stores, cleans millions of square feet of office space; and employs more than 700 people.
-70% of our Ability One employees have a significant disability and are paid a starting minimum wage of almost $12 an hour.
+Today, Goodwill operates a successful chain of 21 retail stores, cleans millions of square feet of office space; and employs more than 1000 people.
+70% of the man-hours performed at our AbilityOne contract sites are by team members with differing abilities, who earn an average wage of more than $20 an hour with benefits.

 Goodwill of Greater Washington is an Internal Revenue Code 501(c)(3) nonprofit workforce development organization that has helped tens of thousands of Washington metropolitan area residents get jobs since 1935.
 With your continued support we can serve thousands more!

-Other Historical Goodwill Facts:
+Other Historical Goodwill Facts

 First Lady Bess Truman Heads Sponsors of Goodwill Industries Show